-House Bill No. [insert bill number] seeks to empower the Department of Fish, Wildlife, and Parks with the authority to manage the collection of naturally shed antlers and horns from elk, deer, and antelope, while excluding mountain sheep.
-The legislation introduces two new licenses: a Class F-1 resident shed collecting license priced at $10 and a Class F-2 nonresident shed collecting license at $50.
-These licenses permit holders to collect and possess antlers and horns from animals that died of natural causes, with specific provisions for a waiting period for nonresidents and exemptions for landowners and their immediate families collecting on their own property.
+House Bill No. [insert bill number] seeks to empower the Department of Fish, Wildlife, and Parks with the authority to oversee the collection of naturally shed antlers and horns from various game animals, specifically elk, deer, and antelope, while excluding mountain sheep.
+The bill introduces two new licenses: a Class F-1 resident shed collecting license priced at $10 and a Class F-2 nonresident shed collecting license at $50.
+These licenses permit holders to collect and possess antlers and horns from animals that died of natural causes, with a stipulation that nonresidents must adhere to a waiting period.
+Additionally, landowners and their immediate families are exempt from needing a license for collection on their own property.

 HB0353_1(1): 87-1-201, 87-1-304, 87-2-101, 87-2-106, 87-2-201, 87-2-202, 87-6-202, 87-6-206